zapproject/zap-monorepo/packages/Curve/README.md

-# ZAP
-ZAP Oracles (introduction here)
-# ZAP-Monorepo
+# @zapjs/curve

-This repository provides Interface to Zap contracts and tools to use Zap platform with Javascript projects Each package is a public npm module that serve developer's needs to intergrate Zap platform
+This package contains objects that can parse the custom Zap bonding curve encoding used by Zap oracles.
+This package also enables calculations of Dot prices on a given bonding curve.

 ## Getting Started